Madras Institute of Technology: T Numbers

 The practice of 'T numbers' in MIT facilitates a unique mentorship system.
 The word is said to have originated from the term Technocrat.
 Each new 'technocrat' of the institute is assigned to a mentor from the previous batch.
 He/she also inherits the complete set of 'T-seniors' from this mentor.
 Mentorship activities span a whole gamut of student activities starting from passing on books, counselling, monetary help (if needed), and placement preparation assistance (mock interviews, aptitude tests).

 Each Technocrat will also be assigned to a 'T-number'.
 The 'T-number' is a combination of the student's batch number, his/her department code and his/her roll number.
 For example, consider a student who has joined Electronics and Instrumentation Department (Department code is 4).
 If he/she belongs to the batch of 2007–2011, he/she would be the 60th batch from Electronics and Instrumentation Department and hence his 'T-number' would be '604xxx', where xxx represents the person's roll number.
 As per the 'T-series', this technocrat's mentor would be the person with the 'T-number' '594xxx'.
 Thus, the T-series can be tracked back to even the first batch of students.
 The best part is that when alumni from earlier batches come for get-togethers years after graduating, they still make it a practice to at least know and interact with their respective 'T-juniors' from the current batches.

 MIT Museum

-The MIT museum was inaugurated by Anna University vice-chancellor Dr P Mannar Jawahar on 18 March 2011.
+The MIT museum was inaugurated by Anna University vice-chancellor P Mannar Jawahar on 18 March 2011.
 In the museum, photographs of all important events related to MIT are exhibited.
 The museum also chronicles newspaper coverages, books written by MITians and displays a replica of a glider made by the students of the 1952 batch.